hackberrydev/alas/README.md

 The plan file has days in present and future that serve as your plan, but also past days that serve as a log.

+Alas can insert new empty days into your plan, remove empty days from past, schedule tasks and help you stay in touch with your contacts.

 ## Warning

 Alas updates your backup file.
 Using `alas` can destroy your data due to